Post-traumatic stress disorder (PTSD)

 - It is caused by a trauma such as a disaster, violence or abuse.

-- It is typical of the condition that the person is unable to let go of what they have experienced, and that they have stressful recurring memories (flashbacks).
+- It is typical of the condition that the person is unable to let go of what they have experienced and has stressful recurring memories (flashbacks).

-- PTSD can often disturb the sufferer’s life for years after the trauma.
+- PTSD can often affect a person’s life for years after the trauma.

 - In this situation, the support system around the person is particularly vital.